EDGDrummond/EF-grant/groth16/range/rangeREADME.md

 files prepared to do all of this, so benching just requires running those shell files that run it all and delete created files once done.

+NOTE: There are 9 constraints per iteration of the iszero gadget (there are 7 within the gadget but since we are repeating it in a structure there are a couple more)

 NOTE: Benching was achieved by installing bench via Haskell's stack tool.
-In order to run the benchmarking choose the circuit size you want to bench by inserting the correft power of 2 in the `iszero_generic.circom` file and then (assuming you're in the 'benchmarks' folder) run:
+In order to run the benchmarking choose the circuit size you want to bench by inserting the correct power of 2 in the `range.circom` file and then (assuming you're in the 'benchmarks' folder) run:
-`bash bench-generic-time.sh`
+`bash bench-range.sh`
-where the _ represents the size of the circuit.
-For example 3 would be a circuit of size 10^3

-NOTE: Due to the large file sizes of the powers of tau, these had to be saved via git Large File Storage (LFS)
+NOTE: You need to do a powers of tau ceremony yourself first locally as instructed on iden3's circom epxlainer, the generated files for 2^20 constraints were too large to store on git (of course you do not need to do it that big)

 TO-DO: When using the time command for circuit set-up, the 'user' time is more than the 'real' time.
 The former shuld always be less than the latter, something glitched.
 Probably because we are timing 3